svodnik/sfjs6/00-installfest/installation.md

 4. __Install Visual Studio Code__

   Visual Studio Code can be found [here](http://code.visualstudio.com) and is available for all platforms, but you are free to use any code editor you choose.
-Popular choices include [Atom](http://atom.io) (Mac and Windows) and [Sublime Text](https://sublimetext.com/3) (all platforms).
+Popular choices include [Atom](http://atom.io) and [Sublime Text](https://sublimetext.com/3).

   When you’re done, raise your hand and ask a member of the instructional team to verify that the installation was successful.
+  Then complete the instructions in the section *2.
+Setting up GitHub* below.

+<a name="github"></a>
 # 2. Setting Up GitHub

 We will be using the GitHub service to share some of our code.
 We will learn